-- (a) Review the economic outlook and its impact on the Bank's strategy. - (b) Ensure adequate liquidity. - (c) Ensure that interest rate risks are within acceptable parameters. - (d) Maintain and enhance the Bank's capital position. - (e) Maximize risk adjusted returns to stakeholders over the long term.
+- Review the economic outlook and its impact on the Bank's strategy. - (b) Ensure adequate liquidity. - (c) Ensure that interest rate risks are within acceptable parameters. - (d) Maintain and enhance the capital position of the Bank. - (e) Maximize adjusted risk returns to stakeholders over the long term.

-3. Management Credit Committee:
+(iii).
+Management Credit Committee